yundai09/TMA-QDA-workshop/modules/methodology/_posts/2000-01-01-research-questions.md

 ## What is your research question?

-First of all, a research project starts with a research question.
+A research project starts with a research question.

 Take some time to read those documents.
 Think about the questions you want to ask about these documents.